seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 But for the present, let us proceed to say something about the last two lines as well. *Viññāṇassa nirodhena, etth'etaṁ uparujjhati*.
 As we saw above, for all practical purposes, name-and-form seem to cease, even like the fading away of the scenes on the cinema screen.
 Then what is meant by this phrase *viññāṇassa nirodhena*, with the cessation of consciousness?
 The reference here is to that *abhisaṅkhata viññāṇa*, or the specifically prepared consciousness.
 It is the cessation of that concocted type of consciousness which was formerly there, like the one directed on the cinema screen by the audience.
 With the cessation of that specifically prepared consciousness, all constituents of name-and-form are said to be held in check, *uparujjhati*.

 Here, too, we have a little problem.
 Generally, *nirujjhati* and *uparujjhati* are regarded as synonymous.
 The way these two verbs are used in some suttas would even suggest that they mean the same thing.
-As a matter of fact, even the *CūḷaNiddesa*, which is a very old commentary, paraphrases *uparujjhati* by *nirujjhati*: *uparujjhatī'ti nirujjhati*.[^fn252]
+As a matter of fact, even the *Cūḷaniddesa*, which is a very old commentary, paraphrases *uparujjhati* by *nirujjhati*: *uparujjhatī'ti nirujjhati*.[^fn252]

 Nevertheless, in the context of this particular verse, there seems to be something deep involved in the distinction between these two verbs.
 Even at a glance, the two lines in question are suggestive of some distinction between them. *Viññāṇassa nirodhena, etth'etaṁ uparujjhati*, the *nirodha* of consciousness is said to result in the *uparodha* of whatever constitutes name-and-form.
 This is intriguing enough.